-Is there a Will?
-If there is, its contents should be viewed seen as soon as possible after death, as it may contain directions as to the funeral arrangements.
+The contents of the will should be viewed as soon as possible after death, as it may contain directions as to the funeral arrangements.

 Perhaps the simplest procedure is to instruct a bank or solicitor to act for you.
-This will not necessarily involve you in heavy expense and will almost certainly relieve you of many worries.
+This will not necessarily be expensive and will almost certainly relieve you of many worries.
 If you decide to use a solicitor or bank manager to obtain the appropriate grant, they will need to see a copy of the death certificate.
 They will also require such items as:

 - Share Certificates